-These games can be played in a smaller space.
+These games can be played in a smaller space by an individual patrol or a smaller troop.
 Some are more mental, and some are more physical.
 All of them provide the grounds for cooperative team effort and a chance to get involved in a Scouting activity that is light-hearted and fun.

 BLINDFOLDED DISCOVERIES (small, in)

 – Materials: blindfold for each Scout, selection of “sound sources” (things that can be used to create a recognizable sound), “smell sources” (cans of things that have a distinctive smell), several specific objects that can be picked up

 – Method – Part 1: Patrols are shown several objects, such as a coil of rope, a cooking pot, a sheathed bow saw, a baseball hat, etc., that are spread out about 15 feet away in the center of the meeting room.
 It would be appropriate to have the same number of objects as there are numbers of patrols in the troop.
 All Scouts are instructed to observe the location of each object.
 One Scout in turn from each patrol is blindfolded.
 A different object is called out for each patrol, and the Scout who is blindfolded must walk to where they remember the object to be, and pick it up.
 Repeat this with three members of each patrol.